idaholab/moose/modules/stochastic_tools/doc/content/source/surrogates/LibtorchSimpleNNSurrogate.md

 !listing libtorch_nn/evaluate.i block=Surrogates

-And evaluate it using a a reporter which uses the samples and the surrogate to compute the approximate values of the target function at the new sample points:
+And evaluate it using a reporter which uses the samples and the surrogate to compute the approximate values of the target function at the new sample points:

 !listing libtorch_nn/evaluate.i block=Reporters